MitaliShah/React-Neighborhood-Map-/README.md

 ###Resources I used during this project
 *The Fend lessons for React & Google Maps API(info window, marker, and animation functionality).
 *Udacity Slack channel
-*Udacity Project coaches
-*https://www.youtube.com/channel/UCcWSbBe_s-T_gZRnqFbtyIA for rendering google map without using third party library and using Foursquare for getting coffee places near orange county area
+*https://keycode.info/ to know what is the code for enter key *Udacity Project coaches *https://www.youtube.com/channel/UCcWSbBe_s-T_gZRnqFbtyIA for rendering google map without using third party library and using Foursquare for getting coffee places near orange county area